At-Home COVID-19 Tests Could Happen Sooner Than You Think, Thanks to Tech Breakthroughs

 The next step is to further simplify the sampling and analysis to the point it can be mass produced and done at home on a recurring basis.

-Sherlock's approach, a platform called INSPCTR, seeks the same RNA indicator as the PCR test.
+Sherlock's approach, a platform called INSPECTR, seeks the same RNA indicator as the PCR test.

 "This is an innovative way of looking for the exact same target, but doing it on that simple paper strip that is like a dipstick you could buy off the shelf in your local pharmacy," Dhanda said.
 "You would collect the saliva specimen.
 You would put that specimen on the system that would look very much like a pregnancy test.
 And after probably 20-30 minutes you would get a strip telling you whether you are positive for COVID-19 or not."